rocjs/roc/docs/Logging.md

 ### Types
 Several modes exists that can be used.

 When having a logger each of the types can be used as a property.
-The logging function takes in a message as the first argument and an optional `Error` as the second argument and the third is a boolean that determines if a potential symbol should be shown, default to `true`.
+The logging function takes in a message as the first argument and the second and third arguments can be in any order.
+An optional `Error` and a boolean that determines if a potential symbol should be shown, default to `true`.
 If `verbose` is enabled the `error.stack` will be displayed, otherwise just `error.message`.

 __Example__
 ```javascript